 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

-Generally speaking, flying can be a pain.
+Flying can be a pain, especially with kids.
 Between the waiting, cramped spaces, and being on someone else’s schedule, it’s enough to make you crazy.
-When you fly with kids, it becomes even more stressful.
 And one of the worst parts is going through airport security.
-You have to wait in long lines, then take off your shoes and have all your things scrutinized.
-And then, if you’re really unlucky, you get pulled out for additional screening.
-Plus, you have to corral your kids during all this.
-Talk about a fun way to start your vacation!
+Corralling kids while waiting in long lines is definitely not a fun way to start your vacation.
 But, there are some things you can do to make the process less of a burden.
-Here are some tips to make airport security easier, especially when flying with kids.
+Here’s how to make airport security easier when flying with kids.

 Tip #1: Wear slip-on shoes.

 One of the easiest ways to make airport security easier is to wear slip-on shoes through the airport.